bregman-arie/devops-exercises/topics/chaos_engineering/README.md

 <details>
 <summary>Cite a few tools used to operate Chaos exercises</summary><br><b>

-- AAWS Fault Injection Simulator: inject failures in AWS resources
+- AWS Fault Injection Simulator: inject failures in AWS resources
 - Azure Chaos Studio: inject failures in Azure resources
 - Chaos Monkey: one of the most famous tools to orchestrate Chaos on diverse Cloud providers
 - Litmus - A Framework for Kubernetes